Early Rising in Babies and Toddlers – 10 Tips to Resolve Early Wake-Ups

 Having a baby is akin to having a human alarm clock.
 Both wake you up with sudden noise, but what happens when your baby suddenly begins to wake earlier and earlier?
-Sure, the average baby wakes ‘early’ by most adult standards, usually sometime between 6:00 and 7:00 a.m. (which is a biologically appropriate time for your child to wake up).
-But what happens when your baby is bright eyed and ready to play at 5:00…or worse, 3:00 a.m., you have to resolve early rising.
+The average baby wakes ‘early’ by most adult standards.
+Believe it or not, sometime between 6:00 and 7:00 a.m. is a biologically appropriate time for your child to wake up.
+If your baby is bright eyed and ready to play at 5:00, or worse, 3:00 a.m., you have to resolve early rising.
 If your baby, toddler, or preschooler is waking up too early, chances are it’s due to one of the four most common reasons for early rising:

-• Staying awake too long between the afternoon nap and bedtime, or
+- Staying awake too long between the afternoon nap and bedtime

 What time are you putting your toddler to bed?
-It may seem counterintuitive (if your baby stays up longer, he’s bound to sleep longer, right?), but keeping your child up later may actually be the cause of his early rising.
+It may seem counter intuitive, but keeping your child up later may actually be the cause of his early rising.
 When you put your baby to bed exhausted and overtired, it actually makes it harder for his little body to settle down and get quality sleep.
 Most parents find that a bedtime between 7:00 and 8:00 p.m. fits within their children’s ability to sleep well, and not wake too early.

-Another misconception I find very common is that if you keep your child from napping, they’ll sleep better at night.
+Another common misconception is that if you keep your child from napping, they’ll sleep better at night.
 In fact, the opposite is true.
-Babies who take very short naps, or finish all of their naps early in the day tend to have trouble sleeping at night, which can lead to early rising.
-Instead, make sure that you pay attention to their wakefulness windows (link to naps recap article), and try not to exceed them if at all possible.
-A baby (or toddler) who is overtired and wired before their nap simply will not nap as well or as long.
+Babies who take very short naps, or finish all of their naps early in the day, tend to have trouble sleeping at night.
+That can lead to early rising.
+Instead, make sure that you pay attention to their wakefulness windows.
+Try not to exceed them if at all possible.
+A baby or toddler who is overtired and wired before their nap simply will not nap as well or as long.

 With children who have moved to a single nap each day, make sure that their nap is after lunch to ensure that they aren’t overtired at bedtime.